The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Analysis

-\textbf{Comparison with \texttt{spaCy} attributes: }Figure \ref{fig:comet-best-zdist} also plots the mean portrayal for each PoV group when protagonist attributes are extracted using linguistic dependencies with \texttt{spaCy} in lighter shades of markers.
+\textbf{Comparison with \texttt{spaCy} attributes: }Figure \ref{fig:comet-best-zdist} also shows the mean portrayal for each PoV group when protagonist attributes are extracted using linguistic dependencies with \texttt{spaCy}.
 We observe that trends in differences in portrayal largely follow those demonstrated by \texttt{COMET} attributes: TP-F stories have higher scores for valence, lower scores for dominance and arousal, and use more words associated with appearance.
 However, we note that the relative levels of intensity for the different PoV groups do not always align with those obtained with \texttt{COMET} attributes, particularly for the appearance and intellect dimensions.
-Stories that fall under the "Other" category, for example, have a higher mean association score with intellect-associated words when compared to FP stories when compared using \texttt{COMET} attributes, but this trend is notably reversed for GPT-generated stories when analyzed with \texttt{spaCy} attributes.
+Stories that fall under the "Other" category, for example, have a higher mean association score with intellect-associated words when compared to FP stories with \texttt{COMET} attributes, but this trend is notably reversed for GPT-generated stories when analyzed with \texttt{spaCy} attributes.
 We hypothesize that this is indicative of syntactic differences in \textit{how} character attributes are expressed in different types of stories, and consider it an interesting avenue of exploration for future work.